 · Large tack rooms, wash rack, and heated grooming racks

-· Back gate opens into an equestrian park and miles of scenic trails
+· Back gate opening onto a city park and miles of scenic riding trails

 · Comfortable office and viewing areas with cable TV and WIFI internet